From the Cook

 Tips & Tricks (5)

-- Chill Your Meatball Mixture 🧊Refrigerate the veal mixture for at least 30 minutes before shaping to prevent them from falling apart during cooking and ensure they hold their shape perfectly.
+- Chill Your Meatball Mixture 🧊Refrigerate the veal mixture for at least 30 minutes before forming meatballs to prevent them from falling apart during cooking and ensure they stay tender and compact.

 Recipe Facts